Are you trying to develop a pricing strategy for your digital products? Good idea. This is very important for building a successful online business.

 In this article we’ll share some tips for effectively pricing digital products.

-Whether you’re starting your first online business, or expanding on your current eCommerce site, pricing your digital products or services will play a significant role in the success of your business.
+Whether you’re starting your first online business, or expanding on your eCommerce site, pricing your digital products or services will play a significant role in your success.

 - What features does your product or service offer that your competitor’s product doesn’t?